implse/Data_Structure_Python/README.md

 ## Heapify

-Create a heap out of given array of elements.
+Create a `heap` out of given array of elements.

 `Input`: an array usually unsorted, unordered.
-`Output`: an array that satisfies the heap property.
+`Output`: an array that satisfies the `heap` property.

-Balancing a heap is done by sift-up or sift-down operations (swapping elements which are out of order)
+Balancing a `heap` is done by `sift-up` or `sift-down` operations (swapping elements which are out of order)

 ## Heapsort

-Heap sort algorithm is a sorting technique that is based exclusively upon a binary heap data structure.
+`Heapsort` algorithm is a sorting technique that is based exclusively upon a binary heap data structure.
 It involves finding the largest (maximum) element, and sorting it at the end of an unsorted collection.

 Python has a `heapq` module that implements a priority queue using a binary heap.